OpenRail-Playground/brave-new-stations/README.md

 ## Install

-There is no installation required.
-The App-Mockup was done with Lovable: https://preview--station-sentinel-dispatch-board.lovable.app/
+The App-Mockup was done with Lovable: https://preview--station-sentinel-dispatch-board.lovable.app/ The Source Code für the HTML is in ./src/app

-The Data Joining and Mining code is provided.
+The Data Joining and Mining code is provided in ./src/data